Elytherion/react-progress-arc/README.md

 - Displays a circular progress meter.
 - Utilises SVG for rendering.
 - Adjustable dimensions, color and thickness.
-- No additional dependencies outside of AngularJS.
+- No additional dependencies outside of React.

 Installation
 ============